Antiques Appraiser Checklist: Questions to Ask Before You Hire

 Insurance coverage updates and policy scheduling typically require replacement-value framing.

-Estate planning and tax reporting often require fair-market-value framing and IRS-aligned documentation.
+Estate and tax work often require fair-market-value framing and stronger documentation.

 Resale, donation, and litigation support each have their own evidence expectations.

-If you are unsure of the use case, the appraisal may be misdirected from the start.
+If the use case is unclear, the appraisal can be misdirected from the start.

 Question 2: Does the appraiser specialize in this category?

-Ask for specific antiques subcategories the appraiser handles regularly.
+Ask which antiques subcategories the appraiser handles regularly.

 Question 3: How are fees structured?

-Fee transparency is the fastest credibility filter.
-A legitimate appraiser discloses pricing model and scope expectations before engagement.
+Fee transparency is one of the fastest credibility checks.
+The appraiser should explain pricing before engagement.

 Fees should be flat, hourly, or per-item — never contingent on the appraised value.

-Be cautious of appraisers who will not explain their pricing in writing before intake.
+Be cautious if pricing cannot be explained in writing before intake.

 Question 4: What credentials and track record can be verified?

-Credentials matter, but they are not a substitute for visible standards and sample-quality evidence.
+Credentials help, but they are not the whole test.
+You still need visible standards and sample-quality evidence.

 Ask whether the appraiser publishes methodology, standards, or fee-disclosure pages.